 As he holds her against the wall—she doesn’t want to return to her bed—he paints a heartbreaking fantasy portrait of what they will both do when she gets better.
 The two actors dig into the long take, as they do throughout the movie.
 We’ve seen Abbott perhaps in “Girls” or “A Most Violent Year,” but nothing prepares us for this performance.
 There’s been awards talk but the tiny New York indie shot in 23 days on a hand-held Alexa is unlikely to be seen widely enough to enter the crowded Oscar race.
 Indie distributor The Film Arcade could add Independent Spirit nominations to its Gotham noms (which include Best Actor and Breakthrough Director).

-And Abbot is on his way to meatier parts down the line.
+And Abbott is on his way to meatier parts down the line.

 At the start of the movie we’re plunked into the thick of things as James White acts up at a wake being held at his mother’s apartment.
 He’s mourning the death of his father, who had remarried.
 “He’s already battling with his own demons,” Abbott told me after a Sneak Previews screening.
 “We’re dropped in on him amidst his own struggle, in a moment in time, at his life where it is at that point.
 He’s constantly moving, physically, until the very end.”